Why is mental health awareness at work so important?

 Good mental health enables us to thrive.
 As individuals we understand this and now business leaders, too, are increasingly acknowledging the importance of wellbeing in the workplace.

 Research studies provide strong evidence that companies with high levels of mental health awareness are more successful.
-Addressing wellbeing at work increases productivity by up to 12%.
+According to research by University of Warwick, addressing wellbeing at work increases productivity by up to 12%.
 And, as reported in the government’s Stevenson-Farmer Review of Mental Health and Employers in 2017, businesses that invest in mental health interventions report an average of £4.20 return for each pound spent.

 Raising mental health awareness at work – the business benefits